AdvaLevine/SuperDuperMario/README.md

-# Midterm Project Proposal - VR Development Course
+# Midterm Project - VR Development & Unity Course
-Team Members: Or Hershko and Adva Levin
+Team Members: Or Hershko and Adva Levine

 # Introduction:
 The midterm project will be a shameless clone of Super Mario Bros.
 (1985).